 Family Members and Friends Want Justice and Closure

-Tina, the wife of Lee Graves, nephew of Alexander summed up the wrongful conviction and execution of Alexander Williams this way: "I really think even though its been eighty six years, its time for justice to be done.
+Tina, the wife of Lee Graves, nephew of Alexander summed up the wrongful conviction and execution of Alexander Williams this way: "I really think even though it's been eighty-six years, its time for justice to be done.
 He was unjustly killed after all these years.
 They swept it under the table, now its out and it is time for something to be done.
 The family needs some type of closure.
 I really believe that young man was innocent.
-How could a sixteen year old commit a murder like that.
+How could a sixteen-year-old commit murder like that?
 It is no way!
 That had to be done by someone else."

 Kenneth Lee Graves, nephew of Alexander made this comment about the justice system: "They can't say no more.
 They say it can and shall be used against you which is The Miranda Law.
 For them to speak is to speak against themselves.
 You are guilty.
 You have no defense.
 Throw yourselves on the mercy of your law. it took two days to convict him."
-Graves could not understand why, it was taking the legal system so long to undo this wrong conviction and execution of his uncle?
-Eighty six years later, justice for Alexander, still evades the Williams family.
+Graves could not understand why it was taking the legal system so long to undo this wrongful conviction and execution of his uncle?
+Eighty-six years later, justice for Alexander, still evades the Williams family.

 This case has touched the lives of so many people.
-It is our prayer and hope for the future that Alexander McClay Williams, will be exonerated before the death of his last living sibling.
-Susie Williams Carter, has suffered this tremendous loss.
-The intensity of her pain for this loss of Alexander, continues to be insufferable.
-She was an infant when her brother was electrocuted by the state.
-Susie, never had the privilege to know her brother; only this abhorrent legacy of Alex.
-She finds comfort in her daily prayers to her Heavenly Father Jehovah, that one day this issue will be resolved.
-Her strong faith and trust in God, gives Susie hope for the future that one day Alexander and others like him who were unjustly murdered, will receive justice.
-Powerful scriptures like Proverbs 3:5,6 reminds Susie of the real source of trust and faith as it states: "Trust in Jehovah with all your heart and do not rely on your own understanding.
+It is our prayer and hope for the future that Alexander McClay Williams will be exonerated before the death of his last living sibling.
+Susie Williams Carter has suffered this tremendous loss.
+The intensity of her pain for this loss of Alexander continues to be insufferable.
+She was an infant when the state electrocuted her brother.
+Susie never had the privilege to know her brother; only this abhorrent legacy of Alex.
+She finds comfort in her daily prayers to her Heavenly Father Jehovah that one day this issue will be resolved.
+Her strong faith and trust in God, gives Susie hope for the future that one day Alexander and others like him, unjustly murdered, will receive justice.
+Powerful scriptures like Proverbs 3:5,6 reminds Susie of the real source of trust and faith as it states: "Trust in Jehovah with all your heart and do not rely on your understanding.
 In all your ways take notice of him, and he will make your paths straight."
-May we all be in prayer for the Williams family and that true justice will prevail for all mankind in the future.
+May we all be in prayer for the Williams family and that real justice will prevail for all humankind in the future.